-Reading Readiness: In pre-kindergarten, the students develop a strong foundation of early reading skills through many different sources.
+Reading Readiness: In pre-Kindergarten, the students develop a strong foundation of early reading skills through many different sources.
 First, the classroom is thoroughly labeled with names, schedules, news, and charts, so that students begin to recognize patterns in the print they see in their everyday lives.
 At the beginning of the year, students find their names all around the classroom, and learn to recognize words and pictures on the schedule board.
+Learning to identify letters and recognize rhyming words are important components of reading readiness.
+The Heggerty Phonemic Awareness Curriculum supplements other classroom literacy resources and provides short daily phonemic awareness lessons.